pytorch/glow/docs/TensorLayout.md

 - `std::string getNthResultLayoutRequirements(const Node *node, size_t n)`

   - This function takes an operator `Node *node` and returns the layout requirements of the Nth result `n`.
-  - It returns Common layout constraints, for example, `ConvolutionNode` should be in `NHWC` format.
+  - It returns common layout constraints, for example, `ConvolutionNode` should be in `NHWC` format.

 Notes: